burlachenkok/exploring-python3/python3-note.md

         pass
     ```

 6. In Python you may have the else branch inside the loops.
-If you did not read Python Tutorial [1] (or it was a long time ago and you need a refresher) it can be the case that you never heard about it or forgot about it.
+If you did not read the Python Tutorial [1] (or it was a long time ago and you need a refresher), it can be the case that you never heard about it or forgot about it.
 This logic in the else path of a loop statement is executed when the loop terminates through exhaustion of the iterable or when the condition becomes false.
-However, the `else` path will not be executed if the loop has been early terminated with a `break` statement.
-See Also: https://docs.python.org/3/tutorial/controlflow.html#break-and-continue-statements-and-else-clauses-on-loops.
+However, the `else` path will not be executed if the loop has been terminated early with a `break` statement.
+See also: https://docs.python.org/3/tutorial/controlflow.html#break-and-continue-statements-and-else-clauses-on-loops.

 7. In Python there is the "exotic" operator `**`.
 This operator can raise integers, real, and complex numbers to specific powers.
 Such a built-in operator is absent in C++.

 8. Unlike many C-based languages, Python does not have a unary post(postfix) `++` increment or `--` decrement operators that increment or decrement integer operands by one.
-The reason for having this inside compile-based languages is because for such construction there is a typically just Assembly command.
+The reason for having this inside compile-based languages is because for such construction, there is typically just an Assembly command.

 9. The boolean literals are named as `true`, and `false` in C++.
 However, in Python, they are named as `True`, or `False`.
 The underlying type `bool` has the same typing both in C++ and in Python.